 - 6.1 These arrangements relate to the local authority area of Harrow Council (Figure 1).
-In due course, we will seek to create opportunities to collaborate across local authority boundaries. - 6.2 Our arrangements to review Child Deaths, which was until recently a local safeguarding function, will be configured with those of seven other North West London Boroughs.
+In due course, we will seek to create opportunities to collaborate across local authority boundaries. - 6.2 Our arrangements to review Child Deaths are configured with those of seven other North West London Boroughs.